ibm-cloud-docs/openshift/openshift_troubleshoot_ingress.md

 Check the availability of the public IP addresses of the Ingress controller's routers and verify your subdomain mappings.
 {: shortdesc}

 1. Get the external IP addresses that the router services are listening on.
 If you have a multizone cluster, note that the router service in the first zone where you have workers nodes is always named `router-default`, and router services in the zones that you subsequently add to your cluster have names such as `router-dal12`.
+In VPC clusters, the external IP addresses are behind a hostname that is assigned by the VPC load balancer, such as `aabb1122-us-south.lb.appdomain.cloud`.
     ```
     oc get svc -n openshift-ingress
     ```
     {: pre}

-    Example output for a multizone cluster with worker nodes in `dal10` and `dal13`:
+    Example output for a classic multizone cluster with worker nodes in `dal10` and `dal13`:
     ```
     NAME                                         TYPE           CLUSTER-IP      EXTERNAL-IP    PORT(S)                      AGE
     router-dal13                                 LoadBalancer   172.21.47.119   169.XX.XX.XX   80:32318/TCP,443:30915/TCP   26d